citp/privacy-policy-historical/m/ma/man/manchestereveningnews.co.uk.md

-> *The following text is extracted and transformed from the manchestereveningnews.co.uk privacy policy that was archived on 2016-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160604155010id_/http%3A//www.manchestereveningnews.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the manchestereveningnews.co.uk privacy policy that was archived on 2016-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118233601id_/http%3A//www.manchestereveningnews.co.uk/privacy-policy) for the most accurate reproduction.*

 # Manchester Evening News: Number one for news, opinion, sport & celebrity gossip

-## Privacy Policy

 **IN RELATION TO ALL WEBSITES AND WEBSITE SERVICES OFFERED BY MEN MEDIA**